 - Prevention of Overweight and Obesity

 These amazing health benefits of olive oil come from the phenolic compounds (polyphenols), and their antimicrobial, antioxidant, and anti-inflammatory properties.
-Here is a short video wiht a summary of the health benefits of EVOO.
+Here is a short video with a summary of the health benefits of EVOO.

 How much extra virgin olive oil should you consume?